Tuesday, 11 July 2023

 The Stoa of Attalos

-The Stoa of Attalos was reconstructed on the original foundations in the early 1950s and currently houses the Museum of the Ancient Agora.
+Not far from there are the ruins of the Ancient Agora which covers an extensive area. at one end of the Agora stands a magnificent colonade, the Stoa of Attalos.
+This was reconstructed on its original foundations in the early 1950s and currently houses the Museum of the Ancient Agora.

-By then I’d had it and wanted to see the now stuff.
-So we had lunch somewhere in the wonderful tangle of tiny streets before heading for the large undercover Varvakios Agora via streets that were alternately dedicated to one sector of trade or other - building, mechanical, fabrics etc. By the time we reached the markets it was late in the day - market-wise, but there was still plenty to see.
-I stopped and chatted with a guy dissecting an ox tongue and attachments; a handsome piece of meat.
+By then I’d had it with the 'ancient' and wanted to see the 'now' stuff.
+So we had lunch somewhere in the crazy tangle of tiny streets before heading for the large undercover Varvakios Agora via streets that were alternately dedicated to one sector of trade or another - building, mechanical, fabrics etc. By the time we reached the markets it was late in the day - marketwise - but there was still plenty to see.
+I stopped and chatted with a guy dissecting an ox tongue and attachments, a handsome piece of meat.
 This was in what I reckon was the offal section - heads and tripe and other internal ‘delicacies’.
-I chatted to a few stall holders them knowing full well that I wasn’t buying but they were happy to chat - mostly.
+I chatted to a few stallholders with them knowing full well that I wasn’t buying anything but they were happy to chat - mostly.
 Remarkably there were still loads of fish and other marine delights all still looking fresh.
-The market was surprisingly clean and vastly different to what I remember from 40 years ago when it was all ‘open air’ (today it’s mostly in glass cases).
+The market was surprisingly clean and vastly different from what I remember from 40 years ago when it was all ‘open air’ (Today meat etc is mostly in glass cases).

 All manner of things to tempt including dried sea sponges.

-Sideritis, also known as ironwort, mountain tea, and shepherd's tea, is known for its
+Sideritis, also known as ironwort, mountain tea, or shepherd's tea, is known for its

 use as herbal medicine.
 The species are abundant in Mediterranean regions

 A Greek charcuterie.
-Absolutely sensory overload walking through this place filled with cured meats.
+Absolute sensory overload walking through this place filled with cured meats.

 On the footpath this man was selling snails.
-Home grown possibly!
+Home-grown probably!

-Along the street from where we’re staying, dodge the gratings and you come across steep stairs going into the ‘dungeons’.
-This cafe occupied the corner under the road.
-It’s a bit steep for me otherwise I’d investigate.
-Lots of interesting fried fish smells float up those steps.
+The next day we simply wandered the streets coming across fascinating corners and narrow alleys.
+Along the street from where we’re staying, dodge the gratings and you come across some steep stairs going down into the ‘dungeons’.
+A cafe occupied this corner under the road.
+It was a bit steep for me otherwise I would have investigate as there were ots of interesting fried fish smells float up those steps.
+Across the road we perched at a wee table to eat white bait.

-Tourist tinsel corner.
-This small stretch of road was decked out with flowers and colourful decorations - a Mad Hatters tea party affair attracting the crowds.
+Then we walked on to discover 'tourist tinsel corner.'
+This small stretch of road was decked out with flowers and colourful decorations - a Mad Hatter's tea party affair attracting the crowds.

 The meat markets.
 Bottom R an interesting selection of offal.

-The meat markets.
+We were staying in the Theatrou district and it was very colourful and busy and included markets with a huge array of eye-popping goodies.
+At the meat markets.
 I reckon they take turns doing ‘butcher’ stuff to entertain the tourists.
-Interestimng cuts of meat including offal and at one stall a beautifully skinned cow head with eyes staring out at passers-by.
+Interesting cuts of meat including offal and at one stall a beautifully skinned cow head with eyes staring out at passers-by.
 Weird but fascinating.

-We finished the day with a feast of meats we simply couldn’t finish.
-Loving the local, enjoying exploring the streets.
+We finished the day with a feast of meats we simply could not finish.
+Loving the local and enjoying exploring the streets.
+Talking of which this entire district is covered in bold grafitti.

 No comments: